 Ayesha Khan is a chemical engineer by profession.
-She loves traveling, solitude, reading books, and writing.
+She loves traveling, solitude, reading books, and writing & also a BTS fan.

 “Words have incredible power.
 They can make people’s hearts soar, or they can make people's hearts sore,”